We may earn money or products from the companies mentioned in this post.

 Sedentary lifestyles increase risk for diabetes and obesity

 Sitting too much can increase your chances of cardiovascular disease

 If you’re like me, sitting too long makes you grumpy

 Are you sitting too much at your desk job?

 Now let’s wrap this up with some other ways we can work to prevent sitting disease.

 For one thing, we can turn off technology and get outside.
 I too fall into the temptation of the internet and television sometimes.
 For example, binge watching Netflix on a rainy day.

 Movement is so important!
 Regular exercise not only helps to counteract the physical effects of a sedentary lifestyle, it releases endorphins to counteract the grumpies.

-To read more about how sitting too much affects your risk for developing a sitting disease, visit this page
+And if you wanted to read even more about how sitting too much affects your risk for developing a sitting disease, just visit this page